 Tower Transit shall post this policy in all its locations in order to inform its management and employees of the issues on slavery and human trafficking so they can mitigate any risk, and ensure that in the unlikely event that any is discovered in our supply chain that it is reported without delay.

-Tower Transit Group Ltd is the ultimate parent company of a group of companies mainly concerned with providing transport services.
+Tower Transit Group Ltd is the parent company of a group of companies mainly concerned with providing transport services in the UK and Singapore.
 That group of companies is referred to in this statement as “Tower Transit”.

 The obligation under the Modern Slavery Act 2015 applies to organisations that carry on business in the UK and which have a total annual turnover in excess of £36 million.
 This statement is therefore also made by Tower Transit for and on behalf of each of its UK subsidiaries that are required to make such a statement in accordance with the Act, including Tower Transit Operations Ltd. Where any company within Tower Transit Group of companies which meets the criteria for publishing a statement under the Modern Slavery Act 2015, does not have its own dedicated website, a written copy of this statement will be provided upon request.